4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177686387-dc457561-f3ad-404b-97c4-1b73b7f37e4d.png)

-Docker Compose is a tool for constructing and deploying multi-container-based applications.
-Compose enables us to design our services inside a YAML file and deploy, grow, and delete our infrastructure with a single command.
+Docker Compose is a tool that enables developers to build and deploy applications that are comprised of several containers at the same time.
+You are free to create and launch apps with the assistance of this tool.
+Compose gives us the ability to declare our services inside of a YAML file, which afterwards gives us the ability to deploy, expand, or destroy our infrastructure with a single command.

 ```